lifemapper/core/docs/adminUser/installLifemapperSystem.rst

       Variables to override for both rolls should be placed in the site.ini file.

    #.
 If you wish to change the SCENARIO_PACKAGE (and corresponding
-      DEFAULT_SCENARIO) variables for LmServer, you must do this after the installation is complete (after reboot).
+      SCENARIO_PACKAGE_* variables) for LmServer, you must do this after the installation is complete (after reboot).

    #.
 If you updated the SCENARIO_PACKAGE